openstack/python-openstackclient/doc/source/command-objects/keypair.rst

 .. option:: --public-key <file>

-    Filename for public key to add
+    Filename for public key to add.
+If not used, creates a private key.

 .. describe:: <name>

-    New public key name
+    New public or private key name

 keypair delete
 --------------

-Delete public key(s)
+Delete public or private key(s)

 .. program:: keypair delete
 .. code:: bash